-Photographic Location: A drainage ditch in Urbana, Illinois, where it was probably introduced as a plant in a wetland garden.
+Photographic Location: A drainage ditch in Urbana, Illinois, where this rush was probably an escape from cultivation in a wetland garden.
 The photographed plants have reached the mature fruiting stage where they're releasing their seeds.

 Comments: This rush is rather ornamental and it is occasionally planted in ornamental wetland gardens.
 It can be distinguished from most other rushes by the absence of alternate leaves along its soft stems.
 Another rush species, Juncus balticus (Baltic Rush), also lacks such leaves, but it doesn't form tight bunches of stems and its seed capsules have more prominent beaks.
 Interestingly enough, a species from another genus, Schoenoplectus tabernaemontani (Giant Bulrush; formerly Scirpus validus), superficially resembles Soft Rush because of its tendency to form clumps of soft leafless stems with drooping inflorescences.
 However, this latter species is usually taller (about 3-6' in length) and the stem-like bract of its inflorescence is shorter (about 4" or less).
 Like other Scirpus spp.
 (Bulrushes), each floret has a single scale at its base, rather than true sepals or petals, and no seed capsule is produced.